pylayers/pylayers/_sources/manual/slab.txt

     check database consistency

 The default name for those 2 databases are `matDB.ini` and  `slabDB.ini`.
-There exist adder and getter for populating this database and saving it in a new file.
-This make sense because each layout may have it's own associated slab database.

 .. code:: python

     sl=SlabDB('matDB.ini','slabDB.ini')

-The correspondence between an integer and the name of the available slabs is available in `sl.di` dictionary.
+The association between an integer and the name of the available slabs is available in `sl.di` dictionary.
 This association is required for compatibility with EM solver PulsRay which needs an associated numerical value for each slab.